SPAM. It’s here to stay and you’ll be getting more if it than you can handle.

 Our recommendation for email security:

 Proofpoint Essentials – The #1 Cloud based email security solution.
-Filter your emails in the cloud before they enter your network!
+This Filters your emails in the cloud before they enter your network!

 Email threats are constantly evolving.
 Are your defenses?